Our CEO & Board

-David Broderick joined the SPCA Canterbury Board in 2010 and in 2016 was appointed Chair and elected as a member of the RNZSPCA Board.
+David Broderick is the Founder and Managing Director of Investus Capital Limited, a Christchurch-based commercial property investment and syndication company.
+He joined the SPCA Canterbury Board in 2010 and in 2016 was appointed Chair and elected as a member of the RNZSPCA Board.
 During the past year David has helped to guide the organisation through a period of significant structural and transformational change.

-David’s background is in banking and business.
-He has worked for the Bank of New Zealand in advisory and relationship roles – in both business banking and property – with accountability for managing groups of complex institutional and investor clients.
-Since 2012 David has been a Key Account Manager for LexisNexis.
+David’s has held a variety of professional services and finance roles including 8 years with Bank of New Zealand in advisory and relationship roles – in both business banking and property – with accountability for managing groups of complex institutional and investor clients, and with LexisNexis supporting the technical resource needs within the legal industry.

 Bobbie O’Fee is well known to the SPCA community, she has been a member of the National SPCA Board since 2015 and was the former Chair of the Manawatu SPCA.
 In addition, as the Chair of the national SPCA’s Audit and Risk Committee Bobbie has led the governance, finance and risk functions through the structural transformation to One SPCA.

 Bobbie owns and operates a large accounting practice in Palmerston North, specialising in business development, strategy and governance.
 Bobbie’s clients span a wide cross-section of New Zealand businesses including not-for-profit organisations, franchises and large organisations in the agricultural sector.

 Bobbie has considerable governance experience as Chair of a number of privately owned companies and through her involvement in numerous professional committees.

 Currently Bobbie’s home has Mr Banjo, a very large ginger cat who rules the roost.